 When ZENworks Agent is installed or an existing managed device is updated to ZENworks 2020, the administrator can select an option not to reboot the device after completing the installation.
-Additionally, the administrator can select to start the Microfocus ZENworks Adaptive Agent services on the managed device.
+Additionally, the administrator can select to start the on the managed device.
 If the services are selected to be started without a reboot, the ZENworks Agent works with limited functionality until a reboot is performed by user.